-Because asynchronous courses do not have a "fixed" meeting day, our week will start on Tuesdays at 12:00am, and finish on Mondays at 11:59pm.
-Our course week will begin on the day that our synchronous meetings take place as indicated on the Schedule of Classes.
+Because asynchronous courses do not have a "fixed" meeting day, our week will start on Mondays at 12am, and finish on Sundays at 11:59pm weekly.

 • Log-in Frequency:

 Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.